 At the end of the day, organization members are free to make their own decisions when it comes to their mental, physical, and emotional health.
 These decisions have a tremendous impact on their well-being.
 It is the responsibility of organizations to be cognizant of the type of environment that is being fostered.
 To encourage and prioritize well-being in its members, the environment should offer reasonable accommodation for member needs.

 When To Tell If Your Organization is Skimping on Well-being

 If members of an organization are able to cultivate and maintain a sense of well-being, the organization greatly benefits.
-If your organization isn’t doing the best job of promoting well-being, you can see it clearly in member morale and the overall atmosphere.
-If it’s difficult to tell how members of your organization are doing, you can always send out an anonymous (or not) survey that asks them to assess their overall satisfaction with various parts of their lives.
+If your organization isn’t doing the best job of promoting well-being, you can see it clearly in member morale.
+You can also tell from the overall atmosphere.
+Or, if it’s difficult to tell how members of your organization are doing, you can always send out a survey.
+Ask them to assess their overall satisfaction with various parts of their lives.
 Being open about improvement is the first step to cultivating well-being.